cardano-scaling/hydra/docs/docs/tutorial/index.md

   --database-path db
 ```

-To interact with the `cardano-node` we will be using the `cardano-cli`
-with `cardano-cli` we can now check the synchronization status.
-You
-will need to open another terminal window as running the
-`cardano-node` in the foreground prevents you from running other
-commands:
+To monitor the synchronization status, use `cardano-cli` in a separate terminal window while the node runs:

 ```shell
 cardano-cli query tip